AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Limitations and Outlook

-Our method demonstrates the potential of leveraging closely guided LLMs for benchmark generation, in particular considering the long-term outlook of LLM benchmarking.
+\paragraph{Extending the Scope to Other Evaluation Settings} In terms of the scope of the coding problems, our work focuses on web backends with REST APIs and the CWE classes of \origbenchmark{}.
+While this is not a fundamental limitation of our work, we consider it an exciting direction of future work to extend our approach to other domains, such as ABIs or CLI interfaces, as well as additional CWE classes.

-\paragraph{LLM-written functional tests align with human experts} Aligning with prior work \citep{mundler2024swtbench,libro}, we find that LLMs are highly capable of writing meaningful functional tests.
-In particular, when appropriately guided, they produce tests that align well with those written by human-experts and can help spotting mistakes in human-written tests.
+\paragraph{Human Audit} Our human audit provides useful soundness evidence, but should be interpreted with care: it covers only a sample of all scenarios, and low inter-rater agreement on exploit coverage judgements highlights the inherent ambiguity of when a security test is sufficiently comprehensive.

-\paragraph{LLM-written security tests require little human oversight} We conduct a human expert verification of the generated scenarios and exploits in \cref{appsec:human-eval}, and find three minor limitations of the generated exploits: As outlined in \cref{appsec:cwe-400-ablation}, CWE-400 exploits exhibit arbitrary sensitivity thresholds, and are thus excluded from quantitative evaluation.
-Our ablation study in \cref{appsec:experimental_setup} indicates mild generation bias, with \claudesonnetfourfive{} performing better on self-generated benchmarks.
-Finally, the human verification exposes a misassignment of CWE numbers to exploits by LLMs.
+\paragraph{Improving Models on Challenging Vulnerability Types} As observed in the human evaluation in \cref{sec:method_val} and \cref{appsec:human-eval}, current LLMs struggle to consider and correctly exploit certain types of vulnerabilities, such as CWE-400 or discovering plain-text cryptographic secrets.
+This is a crucial direction for further investigation and research, with the goal to equip future coding models and agents with the ability to correctly treat such vulnerabilities when writing and testing their self-generated code.

-\paragraph{Enabling long-horizon LLM assessments} Our method successfully generates tasks of increasing complexity and difficulty, as shown in the three different test splits.
+\paragraph{Enabling Long-horizon LLM Assessments} Our method successfully generates tasks of increasing complexity and difficulty, as shown in the three different test splits.
 This indicates that with growing model capabilities, we can further extend the benchmark with uncontaminated, hard examples.
-This falls in line with a recent trend of reinforcement-learning environments \citep{reasoning-gym,korgym}, in which LLMs are trained against generated, novel tasks.
+However, in this work, we have not explored the boundaries of our system.
+Future work may explore how well \method{} operates on domains where generating reference solutions and tests and exploits is challenging even for SOTA LLM Agents.

-\paragraph{Extending the scope to other evaluation settings} In scope, our work focuses on web backends with REST APIs and the CWE classes of \origbenchmark{}.
-However, this is not a fundamental limitation of our work, and we consider it an exciting direction of future work to extend our approach to other domains, such as ABIs or CLI interfaces, as well as additional CWE classes.
+\paragraph{Dynamic Benchmark Creation} \method{} continuously generates fresh tasks with tunable difficulty.
+It can conceivably be integrated to provide uncontaminated reward signals for security-aware reinforcement learning.
+Grounding the pipeline in black-box execution feedback limits self-bias, as shown by our disjoint-model ablation.
+The high soundness of generated exploits suggests that LLMs can reliably contribute to security evaluation.
+A key open challenge is the remaining asymmetry between finding deep vulnerabilities in existing code and generating novel scenarios that require comparably subtle security reasoning.